odinuv/web/en/apv/articles/database-design/index.md

 multiple variants - e.g. Classic (conceptual), Crow's foot, ...
 Probably the most common one is Crow's foot (which I will show you later).
-I will Start with the Classic / Conceptual diagram, because it is very useful at the beginning of database design and it is especially good for beginners -- it requires only Brain and Pen & Paper.
+I will Start with the Classic / Conceptual diagram, because it is very useful at the beginning of database design and it is especially good for beginners -- it requires only brain, pen and paper.
 This means, that as you get more proficient, you can safely abandon it.

 The Conceptual diagram uses the following notation: